 There is prescription drug addiction and prescription drug abuse.
 Most commonly, abusing prescription drugs does lead to addiction.
 However, many people have found that their regular use of prescription drugs has caused them to become chemically dependent on their medications.
 This is one of the reason addiction to benzodiazepines, prescribed to manage anxiety, and opioids, prescribed to manage pain, is so common.

 - Central Nervous System Depressants

 The National Institute on Drug Abuse reports that approximately 48 million people in America 12 years old and older have abused prescription drugs in their lifetime.
 Meaning, they have used prescription drugs beyond their purpose, their prescription, or for non-medical reasons like getting high.
-48 million people is about 20% of the entire U.S. population.
+48 million people make up about 20% of the entire U.S. population.
 People are not aware of how catastrophic the small decision to abuse prescription drugs may be.
 Often, the choice is innocent.
 Someone badly suffering from anxiety, believes that the only thing which will calm them down will be taking an extra pill.
 Someone struggling with severe pain might feel like they cannot tolerate another minute of their suffering, so they decide to take another opioid painkiller a few hours before their dosing time.

 If you believe you or a man in your life is struggling with prescription drug addiction or prescription drug abuse, call Oceanfront Recovery now for help.
+Every case is different and every patient deserves the treatment that will be most effective.
 We offer residential detox in addition to a full spectrum of residential care options.
-For information on how we’re changing lives, call us today: 877.279.1777
+Some of the therapy options that we offer for those in recovery include:

 - Dual Diagnosis Treatment Program

 Addiction does not have to control your life forever.
 Recovery is possible and just a phone call away.
 For information on how we are changing lives and the treatment options we offer, call us today 877.279.1777.